vburlbl/cleantalk-spam-protect/readme.txt

 The plugin is a client application for cloud anti-spam CleanTalk.org, which are daily protects 5k web-sites from spam bots.

-Also you can use CleanTalk app for iPhone/iPad to control anti-spam service on web-site or control comments, signups, contacts and orders.
+Also you can use CleanTalk app for iPhone/iPad to control anti-spam service on web-site or control comments, signups, contacts and orders

+= We recommend =
+Social survey plugin <a href="http://wordpress.org/support/view/plugin-reviews/feedweb">Feedweb</a>

 == Installation ==